wangxiaoyunanne/docs/source/hive_graphSage.html.md

 ## Summary of Results

-The vertex embedding part of the GraphSAGE algorithm is implemented in the Gunrock framework using custom CUDA kernels to utilize block-level parallelism that allows a shorter running time.
+The vertex embedding part of the GraphSAGE algorithm is implemented in the Gunrock framework using custom CUDA kernels, utilizing block-level parallelism, that allow a shorter running time.
 For the embedding part alone, the GPU implementation is 7.5X to 15X on P100, and 20X to 30X on V100, faster than an OpenMP implementation using 32 threads.
 The GPU hardware, especially the memory system, has high utilizations from these custom kernels.
 It is still